 Councillor Hudson stated that he had voted for the previous application in the Humberston area.
 He said that it's important to seize opportunities for derelict buildings being brought back into use.
-He stated that he did vote in a consistent way.
+He stated that he does vote in a consistent way.

-Councillor Callison stated that he would support the application and that retail competition was healthy.
-He said that there were many areas with multiple shops and facilities and that they didn't negatively affect each other.
+Councillor Callison stated that he would support the application and that retail competition is healthy.
+He said that there are many areas with multiple shops and facilities and that they don't negatively affect each other.